Updated April 2019

 The name was originally Neu and was anglicized to Nigh.
 After about 1790, it became Nye.

-Points of interest: Andrew Nye was among the first settlers in Beaver County, Pa., and served in the Washington County militia during the Revolutionary War; Michael Nye served as a sergeant in the War of 1812; Michael P. Nye was a school teacher and a justice of the peace.
+Points of interest: Andrew Nye was a Baptist preacher, was among the first settlers in Beaver County, Pa., and served in the militias of Yohogania County, Va., and then Washington County, Pa., during the Revolutionary War; Michael Nye served as a sergeant in the War of 1812; Michael P. Nye was a school teacher and a justice of the peace.

-Married Maria Elisabeth in Germany and Sara Roos in America.
+Married Maria Elisabeth Saur in Germany and Selli Roos in America.
 (See below.)

 Children of Andreas and Maria Elisabeth: (2)

 Heinrich Lorentz Neu, born Oct.
 7, 1723.
 Died Feb.
 26, 1725.